guilhemmarchand/trackme/docs/userguide.rst

 Create a new logical group
 --------------------------

-To create a new logical group and associate a first member, enter the unified modification window (click on a entity and modify button), then click on the "Manage in a Logical group" button:
+To create a new logical group and associate a first member, enter the unified modification window (click on an entity and modify button), then click on the "Manage in a Logical group" button:

 .. image:: img/logical_group1.png
    :alt: logical_group1.png